eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 The Wallet Unit will allow the User to create qualified electronic signatures or seals over any data.
 This will also enhance the use of the Wallet Unit for signing, in a natural and convenient way.
-The creation of a qualified electronic signature or seal by means of the Wallet Unit can be achieved in several ways:
+The creation of a qualified electronic signature or seal by the Wallet Unit can be achieved by means of a local QSCD, as discussed in [Section 4.3.2](#432-components-of-a-wallet-unit).

-- the Wallet Unit itself could be certified as a qualified signature or seal creation device (QSCD), or
-- the Wallet Unit could implement secure authentication into an electronic signature or electronic seal invocation capability, as part of a local QSCD or a remote QSCD managed by a QTSP.

-As part of the ecosystem, the use of common interfaces and protocols for provisioning qualified electronic signatures and seals will create a unified European market for QTSPs offering remote signature services.
+However, the Wallet Unit can also connect to a remote QSCD managed by a QTSP, called a Qualified Electronic Signature Remote Creation (QESRC) Provider.
+As part of the EUDI Wallet ecosystem, the use of common interfaces and protocols for provisioning qualified electronic signatures and seals will create a unified European market for QESRC Providers.

-Besides providers of qualified electronic signatures and seals, also providers of non-qualified electronic signatures or seals may exist.
+Besides providers of qualified electronic signatures and seals, also remote providers of non-qualified electronic signatures or seals may exist.
 However, such providers are out of scope of this ARF.